 2. What are some examples of projects suitable for this competition?

 1. Can you please elaborate on the specific selection criteria used by the review committee?

 2. What limitations are there due to the COVID pandemic?

 3. Can a project be proposed by an individual?

 4. Are there age restrictions for project leads?

-5. How many projects can I submit/be a team member for?
+5. For how many projects can I apply/be a team member?

-6. If I received a Citizen Diplomacy Action Fund grant in 2019, am I eligible to submit a project for the Rapid Response round?
+6. If I received a Citizen Diplomacy Action Fund grant the 2019, Media Literacy, Rapid Response, and/or 2020 rounds, am I eligible to submit a project for the 2021 round?

 7. Must grant recipients receive approval from and/or partner with embassies in countries where they intend to carry out the proposed activities?

 8. Do projects need to receive IRB approval?